globallogicuk/GradTechTest/python/README.md

 # Grad Tech Test - Python

 ## Clone this repository

-please do not fork it!
+Use `git clone` to clone the repository locally, please do not fork this repository.

 ## Setup